Faculty

 Tiffany Jackson McDaniel began playing the violin at age 3 in the Amarillo College Suzuki String Program, founded by the late Suzanne Grooms and Helen Gerald.
 Throughout her career she has studied with Beverly de la Bretonne and Annie Chalex.
 She was a member of the TMEA All-State Orchestra for 2 years, a 7 year member of the All-Region Orchestra, a four year winner of the National Orchestra Award (High School Division) and won 'Outstanding' marks at both the Greater Southwest Music Festival, and UIL Solo Competition for 9 years.
 Tiffany was also a featured fiddler in "TEXAS:A Musical Drama"/"Texas: Legacies" for 6 years, and a member of the touring branch of the show, "Texas Express".
 Tiffany currently teaches Suzuki violin in the Amarillo College Suzuki Program, where she received training from Beverly de la Bretonne, and serves as administrative assistant for both the music department and the Suzuki program.
 She performs regularly with the Amarillo Symphony, of which she has been a member since 1998, and is principal 2nd violinist of the Amarillo Opera orchestra.
 When she isn't playing or teaching, she enjoys spending time with her husband, Chris, hanging out with her daughter, Hazel, and keeping up with their rambunctious dogs, Captain Crunch (C.C.) and Pearl.

-Bachelor of Music Performance, Eastern Oregon University
+Bachelor of Music Technology, West Texas A&M University

 Additional Group Teachers